 Synopsis of English IV

 9. Negative behavior or actions will result in a warning.
 You may even receive a second warning, but upon the third warning you will be sent to the

 immediately.
-These impolite actions will constitute a warning: talking excessively, interrupting the lesson, disrupting me or others, phone use, not following directions, walking around the classroom, rolling your eyes, clicking your tongue in disrespect, talking back, a bad attitude, intentionally passing gas & burping, making noises, cursing, yelling, pushing, throwing objects, possessing a straw/toothpick in your mouth, arguing and unkind teasing.
+These impolite actions will constitute a warning: talking excessively, interrupting the lesson, disrupting others or me, phone use, not following directions, walking around the classroom, rolling your eyes, clicking your tongue in disrespect, talking back, a bad attitude, intentionally passing gas & burping, making noises, cursing, yelling, pushing, throwing objects, possessing a straw/toothpick in your mouth, arguing and unkind teasing.

 10. When we have a

 in class you are expected to follow the same classroom rules.
 You are expected to be polite.
 Do not talk to the visitor unless he/she is speaking to you directly.
 Continue working on your assignment as usual.
 If you embarrass me you will serve detention during LUNCH.
 Believe or not believe….

 11. I support and adhere to all policies in the